CERTIFICATE PROGRAM FOR THE SEIZURE AND EPILEPSY HEALTHCARE PROFESSIONAL

 AN ASSESSMENT-BASED CERTIFICATE PROGRAM

 The Certificate Program for the Seizure and Epilepsy Healthcare Professional is an assessment-based certificate program that uses instructional design principles to deliver an online self-study educational course followed by post-assessments.
 This course will equip you with the tools you need to safely care for patients with seizures and epilepsy, while providing the type of quality care demanded by your institution.
 Participants will earn CNE and an American Board of Neuroscience Nursing (ABNN) certificate of added qualification that indicates attainment of knowledge upon successful completion of the course.

-The primary purpose of this certificate program to prepare and reinforce critical information for quality care and patient safety for nursing staff that are responsible for patients undergoing video-EEG monitoring and other diagnostic testing.
+The primary purpose of this certificate program is to provide foundational knowledge to provide evidence based care to patients who have seizures and epilepsy, who are admitted to an Epilepsy Monitoring Unit and who are being evaluated for and/or undergoing surgery for medically refractory epilepsy.
 There are six online modules, presented sequentially, to be completed to earn the certificate.
-Two optional modules encompass information on a nurse’s role in a Comprehensive Epilepsy Specialty Clinic and an Epilepsy Monitoring Unit (EMU).
-The completion of these two additional modules enhances the professional’s and facility’s abilities to care for patients admitted to the specialty clinic and EMU and will meet the qualifications for National Association of Epilepsy Centers (NAEC) accreditation.
+Two optional modules provide information on a nurse’s role in a Comprehensive Epilepsy Specialty Clinic and an Epilepsy Monitoring Unit (EMU).
+The completion of these two additional modules will enhance the professional’s and facility’s ability to care for patients admitted to a comprehensive epilepsy center or EMU and will meet the qualifications for National Association of Epilepsy Centers (NAEC) accreditation.

 |Seizure and Epilepsy Healthcare Professional||Seizure and Epilepsy Healthcare Professional